-Generally, when you install a graphics card on your PC, the HDMI port on the motherboards gets disabled.
+Generally, when you install a graphics card on your PC, the HDMI port on the motherboard gets disabled.

-This is an issue for users who want to have multiple monitors but do not have sufficient HDMI ports on the graphics card.
-In situation like this, the motherboard HDMI port becomes important for multiple displays.
+This is an issue for users who want multiple monitors but do not have sufficient HDMI ports on the graphics card.
+In this situation, the motherboard HDMI port becomes important for various displays.

-Fortunately there is a way to circumvent this issue via BIOS.
-However, there are few key points and aspects about your system that you need to check before enabling HDMI on motherboard is possible.
+Fortunately, there is a way to circumvent this issue via BIOS.
+However, there are a few key points, and aspects of your system that you need to check before enabling HDMI on the motherboard is possible.

-In this tutorial, we will have an extensive look at how to use motherboard HDMI with graphics card plugged in.
+This tutorial will look extensively at how to use motherboard HDMI with a graphics card plugged in.

 Your CPU MUST Have an Integrated Graphics Card

-So before we even BEGIN talking about enabling the motherboard’s HDMI port, you MUST make sure that your CPU has an integrated graphics card (aka iGPU).
+So before we even BEGIN talking about enabling the motherboard’s HDMI port, you MUST ensure your CPU has an integrated graphics card (aka iGPU).

 Your motherboard HDMI port will NOT work if your CPU does not have an integrated graphics card.

-Unfortunately, certain CPU models lack an iGPU and therefore you must be aware of this.
-Let us look at which models you should be aware of for Intel and AMD CPUs separately:
+Unfortunately, specific CPU models lack an iGPU, so you must know this.
+Let us look at which models you should be mindful of for Intel and AMD CPUs separately:

 Intel CPUs and Intel Integrated Graphics Cards (Beware of “F” CPUs)

-Fortunately, if you have an Intel CPU, then there are high chances that it would be featuring an integrated graphics card.
+Fortunately, if you have an Intel CPU, there is a high chance it would feature an integrated graphics card.
 Most Intel CPUs have an iGPU.

-The only important exceptions are the processors with an “F” Suffix in their model name i.e Intel Core i7-11700F, Intel Core i5 11400F etc. These DO NOT feature an iGPU and therefore, would not have the capacity to power the HDMI port, or any other video output port, on the motherboard.
+The only significant exceptions are the processors with an “F” Suffix in their model name, i.e., Intel Core i7-11700F, Intel Core i5 11400F, etc. These DO NOT feature an iGPU and, therefore, would not have the capacity to power the HDMI port, or any other video output port, on the motherboard.

-In other words, if you have an Intel “F” CPU, you will have to have a dedicated graphics card for video output for your PC.
+In other words, if you have an Intel “F” CPU, you must have a dedicated graphics card for video output for your PC.

-Intel integrated graphics cards models include the popular Intel HD 4000 in very old CPUs, Intel UHD 630 and Intel UHD 750 in the more recent CPU generations.
+Intel integrated graphics card models include the popular Intel HD 4000 in ancient CPUs, Intel UHD 630, and Intel UHD 750 in recent CPU generations.

 AMD CPUs and VEGA Series iGPUs (Watch Out for “G” Suffix)

-Unlike Intel where most CPUs DO have an iGPU, with AMD, the opposite is the case.
+Unlike Intel, where most CPUs DO have an iGPU, the opposite is true with AMD.

 If you have any other AMD CPU, your motherboard HDMI port will NOT work.

 It should be noted that AMD “G” series CPUs offer powerful Vega series graphics cards.
-The newer Vega iGPU found on 5000 series AMD Ryzen processors are profoundly more powerful than their Intel counterparts.
+The newer Vega iGPU on 5000 AMD Ryzen processors is more potent than its Intel counterparts.

 How to Check If Your CPU Has an Integrated Graphics Card or Not?

-There are two way to check whether your CPU has an iGPU or not:
+There are two ways to check whether your CPU has an iGPU or not:

 - Check internally from the Operating System (Device Manager)

-This method is quite straightforward.
-If you know the make and model of your CPU, you can search it up online for its specsheet.
+This method is relatively straightforward.
+If you know the make and model of your CPU, you can search it online for its spec sheet.

-For instance the following excerpt from Intel websites shows the Processor Graphics information about the Intel Core i7-11700K CPU.
+For instance, the following excerpt from the Intel website shows the Processor Graphics information about the Intel Core i7-11700K CPU.
 This CPU has the Intel UHD 750 iGPU.

 2. Check Internally from the Operating System (Device Manager)

-Another fairly easy method is to check directly through the “Device Manager” tool.
+Another relatively easy method is to check directly through the “Device Manager” tool.

-1. Click Search on the Windows Taskbar and search for “Device Manager“.
-(Alternatively you can access Device Manager through Control Panel).
+1. Click Search on the Windows Taskbar for “Device Manager.”
+(Alternatively, you can access Device Manager through Control Panel).

-2. In the window that opens, expand “Display Adapters” and check what GPUs it displays.
+2. Expand “Display Adapters” in the open window and check what GPUs it displays.

-In my case, the Device Manager displays the dedicated NVIDIA GTX 1050Ti as well as an iGPU Intel HD 630.
+In my case, the Device Manager displays the dedicated NVIDIA GTX 1050Ti and an iGPU Intel HD 630.

-Hence, this goes to confirm that I DO have an integrated graphics card capable of supporting the motherboard HDMI ports.
+Hence, this confirms that I DO have an integrated graphics card capable of supporting the motherboard HDMI ports.